conda/conda/docs/source/user-guide/tasks/manage-python.rst

 Conda treats Python the same as any other package, so it is easy to manage and update multiple installations.

-Anaconda supports Python 2.7, 3.6, 3.7, and 3.8.
-The default is Python
+Anaconda supports Python 3.7, 3.8, 3.9 and 3.10.
+The current default is
-2.7 or 3.8, depending on which installer you used:

-* For the installers "Anaconda" and "Miniconda," the default is 2.7.

-* For the installers "Anaconda3" or "Miniconda3," the default is 3.8.
+Python 3.9.

 Viewing a list of available Python versions
 ===========================================